Rlzee/next-vite-router/README.md

 Next Vite Router is an npm package that provides Next.js-style, file-based routing for React applications built with Vite.
 It generates React Router route objects from a filesystem layout (pages, layouts, not-found), and it exposes a Vite plugin that injects a virtual module to generate routes at build/dev time.

-This README focuses on how consumers install and use the package (no publishing instructions).

 ## Installation

 Install with your package manager of choice: